jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </form>
 ```

-The `<fieldset>` element implicitly communicates a role of group—useful for grouping logically related items, and the `<legend>` provides the 'caption' or accessible name for it.
+The `<fieldset>` element implicitly communicates a role of `group`—useful for grouping logically related items, and the `<legend>` provides the 'caption' or accessible name for it.
 Thus, communicating to assistive technology such as screen readers that the fields within are related and providing a label to announce.

 Here's an example seen recently on a documentation site: